uwetom/media-production-worksheets/wk14-unity-ar-interactions/index.md

 ![toolkit samples](https://github.com/uwetom/media-production-worksheets/blob/master/wk14-unity-ar-interactions/images/console.jpg?raw=true)

-Now that we have a script hooked up to the interaction we fire off any other code we want, we could play a sound, instantiate another object, play an animation, all three or anything else we can think of.
+Now that we have a script hooked up to the interaction we can fire off any other code we want, we could play a sound, instantiate another object, play an animation, all three or anything else we can think of.

 ## Annotation